 We all know the word "sustainability," but how much do we understand the importance of it?
 It's so much more than just a buzzword; it's about making lifestyle changes to ensure we are being mindful of the environment and protecting our planet for future generations.
 It's as simple as choosing to travel with an eco state-of-mind, choosing local décor brands that are eco-conscious instead of contributing to landfills, and choosing renewable water filters over disposable plastic bottles.
 There are so many ways you can reduce your waste and conserve energy, so start by making small steps to make sustainability a part of your life.

-Be inspired by these 12 things to put on your bucket list and start thinking about what meaningful experiences you hope to have.
+Be inspired by these 12 things to put on your bucket list and start thinking about what meaningful experiences you hope to have this year.

 This post was originally published on January 5, 2017, and has since been updated.